James Webb Space Telescope: Ground support and operations

-Micrometeoroid strike
+Micrometeoroid strikes

-The C3 mirror segment suffered a micrometeoroid strike from a large dust mote-sized particle between 23 and 25 May, the fifth and largest strike since launch, reported 8 June 2022, which required engineers to compensate for the strike using a mirror actuator.
-Despite the strike, a NASA characterization report states "all JWST observing modes have been reviewed and confirmed to be ready for science use" as of July 10, 2022.
+The C3 mirror segment suffered a micrometeoroid strike from a large dust mote-sized particle between 23 and 25 May 2022, the fifth and largest strike since launch, reported 8 June 2022, which required engineers to compensate for the strike using a mirror actuator.
+Despite the strike, a NASA characterization report states "all JWST observing modes have been reviewed and confirmed to be ready for science use" as of 10 July 2022.
+Micrometeoroids strike Webb an average of once or twice per month, and only the May 2022 strike caused noticeable damage.
+After that strike, mission personnel implemented a strategy to change Webb's observations to reduce the risk of further damage.
+The strategy is to avoid pointing the mirror toward "micrometeoroid avoidance zones" at particular points along Webb's orbit.